sanskrit/raw_etexts_english/blogs/manasataramgini/2020-06-08_pandemic-days-the-fizz-is-out-of-the-bottle.md

 +++
-title = "Pandemic days: the fizz is out of thexa0bottle"
+title = "Pandemic days: the fizz is out of the bottle"

 +++
 Just this morning our brother remarked that the fear of the virus has